openjs-foundation/cross-project-council/proposals/stage-1/SUPPORTER_PROGRAM/SUPPORTER_PROGRAM.md

 Additionally, being an Individual supporter should help people understand that their projects can also get support from the foundation, and that the OpenJS Foundation is their foundation.

 A tertiary goal is to establish a pool from which an ambassador program can be started.
-Recognizing people that evangelize and recruit for OpenJS projects.
+Recognizing people that advocate and recruit for OpenJS projects.

 ## Supporter Benefits